mdalquist/Predicting-Calories-from-Nutrition-Info/README.md

 ## Fairness Analysis

 In order to assess the fairness of my model, I will split the data into two groups, one low calorie group (recipes under 300 calories) and one high calorie group (recipes over 300 calories), and run a permutation test with the test statistic being difference in RMSE.
+I chose 300 calories as the cutoff for the groups because the median calories in the original recipe dataset is 307, so splitting at 300 would put roughly half of the data in each group.
 I will take the difference high RMSE - low RMSE, so a positive value would be more error for the high group, and a negative value would be more error for the low group.

 Null Hypothesis: The difference in RMSE between the low and high calorie groups is 0.
 The model is fair between the two groups.